The next JN meeting will be on September 6.

 If no resolution can be achieved, the aggressor may attack.

 Those nations seeking to wage unjust wars and wars of aggression will have to be wary of JN resolutions to stop them.
 The US is interested in seeing world peace.
-Trying to conquer the world or bully your neighbors may result in the US military coming to stop you.
+Trying to conquer the world or bully your neighbors may result in a US led military coalition coming to stop you.

 Everyone needs friends.
 Having an ally or two in the JN will make it easier to pass resolutions, defend yourselves, help others, or wage war.
 You should actively seek out alliance agreements with other nations.
 The real benefit of an Alliance is during war.
 If a nation declares war on you, and you have allies, all of your military points are put together to fight the war.
 You are much more difficult to defeat.
 It is also good to have the votes of your allies when trying to pass a resolution.